guildai/issue-resolution/171-bug-with-empty-string-args/README.md

 ## Workarounds

+None.
+Please upgrade to 0.7.0.rc10 or later.

+## Fix

-None at this time.
-This is a high priority bug, however, that will be fixed in the next pre-release.
+This is issue is fixed in 0.7.0.rc10.